SimeonHristov99/Additional_Resources/CS_Winter_20-21/Week_11 - Partial Application. Vectors (Tuples)/README.md

     print $ removeFirst 3 [5, 1, 5, 3, 5] == [5, 1, 5, 5]

 # Task 3
-Write a function that removes every element equal to x in a list.
+Write **TWO** functions that remove every element equal to x in a list.

 Implementation details:

-    - Solve using pattern matching.
+    - The first solution should use pattern matching (WITHOUT HEAD AND TAIL);
-    - Solve using higher order functions and PARTIAL APPLICATION.
+    - The second - higher order functions and PARTIAL APPLICATION.

 Test cases: